 Generally speaking, valve disorders fall into the following categories:

 - Stenosis (narrowing of the valve) occurs when the valve cannot open as widely as it should, restricting blood flow.
 Narrowing typically results when valves thicken or stiffen, or when the leaflets of a valve fuse together.
-Scarring from rheumatic fever, which can develop from strep throat or scarlet fever, can lead to valve issues.

-- Chest pain or tightness.
+- Chest discomfort.

 - Feeling faint or dizzy.

-- Heart murmur.
+- Heart Failure.

-Treatment for heart valve disease
+Diagnosing heart valve disease